 For this option, you will settle into the blinds at about 5:30 am while it is still dark outside.
 You will soon hear the unmistakable gobbling of the Lesser Prairie-Chicken in the morning twilight.
 Viewers will stay in the blinds until the birds begin to disperse at about 9:00 am

-A few things to keep in mind if using a blind: Dress warmly, the temperatures can be around 40°F. Many of the leks are on private working ranches, so we may climb through or use ladders to climb over a barbed-wire fence.
+A few things to keep in mind if using a blind: Dress warmly, the temperatures are often in the 30°-40°F range.
+The leks are on private working ranches, so we may climb through or use ladders to climb over a barbed-wire fence.
 You will be in the blinds for about 3 hours and cannot leave without disturbing the birds.
 Be prepared to sit quietly on a camp-type chair without access to a restroom.
 Young children will have trouble sitting quietly for that length of time, so the minimum age is 12 years.

 Viewing from Vans

-For this option, you will stay in the van which will park near a lek before first light.
+For this option, you will stay in the van or other vehicle which will park near a lek before first light.
 This will be a much more comfortable option.
 Though you will not be as close to the chickens as in a blind, you will still get excellent views and be able to watch and hear their displays on the lek.
-The van will also beable to leave the lek sooner than those observing from blinds.

 Conservation Action—Fence Marking